Logo

 TranscriptionTranscribing audio into text.

 Every submission goes through quality checks.
-If it is rejected, you may be able to fix issues and resubmit, but this is not guaranteed.
+If your work is rejected, you may be able to correct issues and resubmit, but this is not guaranteed.
 You only get paid once your work is approved.

 Requirements vary by project.
-Submissions can pass through automated screening and then human review.
-You can also answer eligibility surveys to signal interest in future work types.
+Submissions can move through automated screening before a human review.
+You may also complete eligibility surveys to signal interest in future task types.

 Earning Potential and Payouts